Modelur/docs/docs/installation.md

 ### Trial License

 You can request free Trial License directly inside Modelur.
 To do so, install and initialize Modelur.
-Once activation window is shown, please click on a _Request a Trial License_ link as shown below (Figure 2.02).
+Once activation window is shown, please enter your data and click on `Start My Free Trial` button (Figure 2.02).

 ![Request trial](img/modelur_request_trial.png)
 <figcaption>Figure 2.02 - Request Trial button.</figcaption>